MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features.md

 ### Enable webhint

 [webhint][WebhintMain] is an open-source tool that provides real-time feedback on the accessibility, cross-browser compatibility, security, performance, PWAs, and other common web development issues of websites.
-After activation, the webhint feedback is brought into DevTools in the [Issues panel][DevtoolsIssues].
+This experiment brings the webhint feedback into DevTools in the [Issues][DevtoolsIssues] panel.
 You may select the issue to see documentation on how to fix the issue and a list of the affected resources on your website.
 Select a resource link to open the relevant **Network**, **Sources**, or **Elements** pane in DevTools.

 :::image type="complex" source="./media/experiments-webhint.png" alt-text="webhint feedback in the Issues panel" lightbox="./media/experiments-webhint.png":::
    webhint feedback in the Issues panel